Alexithemia/AutoHideGUI/README.md

 ﻿# AutoHideGUI

-Simple addon that toggles the GUI off when you enter a cutscene.
-It does this by checking the visibility of the chat log window.
+Simple addon that toggles the GUI off when you enter a cutscene or there is NPC dialog/response windows open.
+It does this by checking the player online status and open control windows.
 When this chat log window is hidden, the rest of the GUI also hides itself, for a more immersive experience.

+Credit to Akamir for the original, and mushroom for the improvement ideas

 # To install
 Simply download the zip file from here (Green button "Code" -> "Download ZIP") and drop the extracted contents into